 'Who' and 'whose' are used for people.
 'Which' and 'whose' are used for things.
 'That' cannot be used in a non-defining relative clause.

-Browse the following links to other content related to the term 'Non-defining Relative Clauses' from the 'General' vocabulary category:
+Browse the following links to other content related to the term 'Non-defining Relative Clauses' from the 'General' grammar category: